 A sample Training Plan is provided at Appendix 3 of this document, however, for those Modern Apprentices funded by SDS area office it is sufficient to submit the Skills Development Scotland Training Plan on condition that it covers the same information required in the MA Training Plan.

 Consultation Process

 The Driving Goods Vehicles SVQs have not been reviewed since 2011 and were due to expire during 2015.
-The Warehouse and Storage SVQs are still current and therefore have not been included in this review.
-They will however be revised in 2016 along with the relevant parts of this MA framework.
+The Warehouse and Storage SVQs have been reviewed during 2016 and the MA framework to reflect the changes.